MandWdevclub/MandWdevclub.github.io/about.md

            </div>
            <div class="card-reveal">
              <span class="card-title grey-text text-darken-4">Additional Info<i class="material-icons right">close</i></span>
              <p>Hey there!
-Feel free to let me know if you ever want/need some help on a side project.
-The only thing I don't know is iOS, but I'm not afraid of learning if it means I can help!</p>
+Feel free to let me know if you ever want/need some help on a side project!
+Also, if you're looking for a partner on a distributed systems project, email me!</p>
            </div>
          </div>
       </div>